Background

 Andrew Shaw

-Andrew joined chambers in 2003.
-Andrew is a skilled and experienced advocate, who practices in a wide area of family law cases, including public and private law applications concerning children, and also Court of Protection and financial matters.
+Andrew Shaw is a skilled and experienced advocate, who practices in a wide area of family law cases.

-Andrew’s key strength is his dynamic and adaptable approach towards litigation and the court environment.
 Clients benefit from his straightforward manner and his frank, detailed advice, which is tailored to the individual’s needs.
-He has experience in conducting lengthy, serious and complex fact-finding hearings, final hearings and appeals, as well as interim hearings and interlocutory applications.
+He has experience in conducting lengthy, serious and complex fact-finding hearings, final hearings and appeals.
+Andrew has ‘gravitas in the court room’, is very experienced in handling cases involving allegations of serious injuries and abuse.

-He was educated at the University of the West of England, where he gained his Honours degree in law.
+Andrew’s is skilled in computers and technology, being chambers’ resident IT expert, and applies these skills within complex forensic cases.
 During his degree, Andrew separately studied modules in computer science and, as one of his electives, he specialised in forensic science (which included biology, pharmacology and pathology).
-Andrew is Chambers’ resident computer expert and regularly applies his skill set within complex, forensic cases.

 Andrew undertook his pupillage and first year of tenancy in a common law, mixed practice, consisting of civil (clinical and professional negligence), criminal (crown court trials) and family law.
 His mixed practice continued until 2005, when it narrowed to a focused specialisation in family law.
 Andrew’s experience in the civil and criminal arenas is of benefit to clients when such issues overlap with family law applications.